-String literals can also be entered in hexadecimal notation, so-called "binary strings".
+From Firebird 2.5 forward, string literals can be entered in hexadecimal notation, so-called "binary strings".
 Each pair of hex digits defines one byte in the string.
-Strings entered this way will be type BINARY (a.k.a.
-CHAR CHARACTER SET OCTETS) by default, unless the introducer syntax is used to force a string to be interpreted as another character set.
+Strings entered this way will be type BINARY (or character set OCTETS) by default, unless the introducer syntax is used to force a string to be interpreted as another character set.